ForNetCode/documentation/guide/config.md

 ## RMQTT
 There's more details about RMQTT at its [git repo](https://github.com/rmqtt/rmqtt).
 There's 4 plugin config files should be set.
-You can get an example config of RMQTT <a :href="$sourceUrl + '/command/docker/mqtt/config/plugin'"></a>
+You can get an <a :href="$sourceUrl + '/tree/main/command/docker/mqtt/config/plugin'">example config of RMQTT </a>
 1. rmqtt-auth-http.yml
 2. rmqtt-http-api.yml
 3. rmqtt-web-hook.yml